google/glazier/doc/setup/README.md

 ### Python Requirements

+**As of Glazier Release 2.0, Glazier now uses Python 3.
+Python 2 is no longer supported.**

 Glazier relies on some third party modules which need to be included with the Python distribution to enable full functionality.
 These modules are the property of their respective owners and not the Glazier developers.